 K-State EPICENTER is a laboratory within the Department of Electrical and Computer Engineering at Kansas State University that has provided resources to build, analyze, and simulate mathematical and computational models of spreading phenomena in complex networks since 2007.

-One of the main goals of EPICENTER is to design real-time flexible tools for the analysis of epidemiological outbreaks; whether such an outbreak occurs in humans, animals, plants or computers.
+One of the main goals of EPICENTER is to design real-time flexible tools for the analysis of epidemiological outbreaks; whether such an outbreak occurs in humans, animals, plants, or computers.
 Very little disrupts society and causes economic loss as severely as an out-of-control epidemic.
 Such an epidemic may result in human deaths, disposal of herds, destruction of crops, inability to communicate over the Internet, or significant economic losses, and be the result of terrorist attacks or natural causes.
 As a matter of fact, more deaths are due to infectious diseases worldwide than those caused by any other threat, such as famine, war, and terrorism.

 EPICENTER members are developing mathematical models, algorithms, and software for network simulation and topology analysis with mobile agents that allow dynamic environmental inputs.
-Using these models, we perform realistic simulations of epidemic spreading, and test the efficacy of possible mitigation strategies.
+Using these models, we perform realistic simulations of epidemic spreading, and test the efficacy of possible intervention strategies.

 Research performed in the EPICENTER spans different disciplines, namely agriculture, veterinary, biology, medicine, social sciences, and engineering.
-We collaborate with researchers who have interest in applying complex network approaches to different spreading and diffusion phenomena in many diverse contexts, combining biological applications with core mathematical competencies.
+We collaborate with researchers who have interest in applying complex network approaches to different spreading and diffusion phenomena in many diverse contexts, combining biological applications with core mathematical and computational competencies.

 News available at the Network Science and Engineering Group webpage.